DeepQuantum/dconstruct/README.md

 - `-e` - make an edit.
 More info in the section below.

+- `--edit_file` - provide an edit file. an edit file contains one edit per line. it uses the same syntax as the -e flag.

 # Editing

 Editing DC Files Using the -e Flag

 You can use the -e flag to apply edits to DC files.
 These edits are saved into a new copy of the original file, leaving the original untouched.
 Multiple -e flags can be specified at the same time to make several edits at once.

+Alternatively, you can provide the program with a path to an edit file.
+An edit file contains one edit per line.
+It uses the same syntax as the -e flag, but should be a bit easier to use if you want to apply multiple edits at once.

 ## Syntax for Edits